AndrewPaulLund/cs205project/README.md

 ### Need for "efficient" parallelization

 Parallelization can result in speedup of analysis, but is often in a non-linear manner.
 For example, we may be able to use 10 cores to achieve a 5x speedup.
-That is why we need "efficient" parallelization in order to achieve a linear speedup and reduce both time and cost.
+That is why we need to focus on "efficient" parallelization in order to try and achieve a linear speedup and reduce both time and cost.
 To that end:

 1. If the analyses could be completed in-house or on an institutional high-performance computing infrastructure, where the number of nodes is limited and current analysis can take 2-3 months, a more linear speedup of ~20% could result in a time savings of ~2 weeks.